Best Lightweight Backpacking Food

 - Supplement with other snacks (more snack info below)

-Freeze dried meal pouches (Mountain House, MaryJanesFarm, Good To-Go, etc.) are a convenient, lightweight, and tasty option for backpacking dinners.
+Freeze dried meal pouches (Mountain House, MaryJanesFarm, Good To-Go, PackIt Gourmet, etc.) are a convenient, lightweight, and tasty option for backpacking dinners.
+For some of our favorites, check out our Best Freeze Dried Backpacking Meals list.
 When we’re on casual trips with friends, we like to pick a few of our favorites for dinner.
 Most freeze dried meals cost around $7-12 and feed two hikers, though your mileage may vary.

 The main downside with freeze dried meals is they tend to be much more expensive than DIY options.
 If you’re on the trail a lot (thru-hiking, etc.), the cost of freeze dried meals will add up quickly.
 Any supermarkets will have other “just add water” options (instant potatoes, ramen, etc.) that cook quickly and cost a fraction of the price.
 Here's a list of our go-to dinner choices with links to our favorites: